 In food, xanthan gum is used as a thickener.
-It serves the same function for drilling mud in the oil industry, though workers have experienced respiratory systems from inhaling its dust.
+It serves the same function for drilling mud in the oil industry.

 What is carrageenan?

 Among the most controversial of all added thickeners, carrageenan is derived from edible red seaweed.
-The seaweed is dehydrated, ground, sifted and then washed prior to being chemically treated with a hot alkali solution (that is commonly used to manufacture batteries and biodiesel fuel – yep).
-It goes through a whirl in the centrifuge to filter out any impurities, then is dried once again.
-7
+The seaweed is dehydrated, ground, sifted and then washed before being chemically treated with a hot alkali solution (that is commonly used to manufacture batteries and biodiesel fuel – yep).
+It goes through a whirl in the centrifuge to filter out any impurities and is dried once again.4

 What does carrageenan do to me?

-- The addition of carrageenan to the drinking water (50g per liter) of rats and guinea pigs over a 4-week period led to erosions and ulcerations of the intestinal mucosa.
-8
+- The addition of carrageenan to the drinking water (50g per liter) of rats and guinea pigs over a 4-week period led to erosions and ulcerations of the intestinal lining.5

-- Carrageenan has been used as a carcinogen to induce tumors in various animal models.
-9
+- Carrageenan has been used as a carcinogen to induce tumors in various animal models.6

 How is carrageenan used?